-Stool can uncover valuable information as to what’s wrong in the stomach, intestines or another part of the gastrointestinal system.
+Stool or faeces, as it is called in Latin, can reveal valuable information about what is wrong in the stomach, intestines or other parts of the gastrointestinal system.

-Unlike most other laboratory tests, stool is normally collected by the patient at home, but patients find the collection of stool difficult, unpleasant and unhygienic to perform.
+Unlike in most other laboratory tests, stool samples are usually collected by the patient, including in the patient’s home.
+However, many patients find it difficult, uncomfortable, and unhygienic to collect stool.

 *)Ahlquist, DA et al.: A Stoole Collection Device: The First Step in Occult Blood Testing.
 Annals of Internal Medicine.
 1988; 108: 609 – 12